 Preparation:

-Remove the pineapple crown, then rinse the body of the pineapple very well; remove the peel and separate pulp and core, cut in chunks.
-Tepache can be prepared with the peel only, but if you would like to give more flavour to the beverage, you can also add the core and pulp chunks.
+Tepache can be prepared with the peel only, but if you would like to give more flavour to the beverage, you can also add some of the core and pulp chunks.

 Cover well with a cheesecloth or towel that allows the brew to breathe.
 Ideal room temperature is 22-24°C. Fermentation expedites on a warm environment and slows down when it is cooler.